 - environmental permit or exemption held by site where the material is taken

 Currently, more emphasis is being placed on the reuse, recycling or treatment of contaminated soil.
-Where soils need some form of treatment before they can be reused, or there is no certain use for them when they are excavated, they are deemed to be ‘waste’.
+Where soils need treatment before they can be reused, or there is no certain use for them when they are excavated, they are deemed to be ‘waste’.
 As such they need to be moved, treated and used under a permit or valid exemption, or under the ‘Definition of Waste: Development Industry Code of Practice’.

 The last option requires the work to be reviewed by a ‘qualified person’ who, once satisfied, signs and submits a declaration to the Environment Agency.
 This speeds up the process as the work can then be undertaken outside the environmental permitting system.